 A MESSAGE TO OUR VISITORS, GUESTS, AND TOURISM PARTNERS:

 We remain committed to providing visitors with accurate and timely information about traveling to our community safely.
 We continue to update this page with information for those interested in visiting Mason City and North Iowa.
 Phone calls and emails will be returned as promptly as possible.
 If you plan to travel, we encourage you to follow the guidance provided by the CDC and Iowa Department of Public Health.

-Many local businesses are beginning to reopen with safety measures in place.
+Many local businesses are open with safety measures in place.
 Please check individual business and attraction websites and social channels for information about restrictions and safety procedures before planning to travel.
 Wearing masks is strongly recommended and may be required at some attractions and businesses.

 In the meantime, stay safe, keep informed, take care of one another, wash your hands (with soap), and be well.⠀